8fold/site-joshbruce.com/content-root/public/experiences/the-self/content.md

 Here's where you can see the big picture of me.
 I will mainly use the exercises found in my books and the [essays and editorials](/essays-and-editorials/) area of the site.

-In times of stress, I can come back to these and center myself from a time when I was in a more stable place mentally, emotionally, and financially.
+In times of stress, I can come back to these and center myself from a time when I was in a more stable place mentally, physically, emotionally, and financially.

 My name is <span property="name">Josh Bruce</span>.